apiato/apiato/docs/_docs/C.features/tests-helpers.md

 order: 13
 ---

 apiato is built on top of the [Laravel's default Tests](https://laravel.com/docs/5.4/http-tests), and provides some awesome helper functions, for faster and more enjoyable testing experience.

-With apiato you just prepare the data you want to send, make a the call with single function and start asserting the resopnse.
+With apiato you just prepare the data you want to send, make a the call with single function and start asserting the response.
 Everything else is set for you.

 ## Tests properties:

 Some of the test helper functions reads your test class properties, to perform their jobs. below we will see those properties and who uses them:

 ### **$endpoint**:

 The `$endpoint = 'verb@uri';` property is where you define the endpoints you are trying to access when calling `$this->makeCall()`.

 **Example:**